jembi/md-form-builder/README.md

-    "required": true // (optional) whether this field is required or not "min": "1", // (optional) The minimum number this control accepts "max": "250", // (optional) The maximum number this control accepts "step": "0.01", // (optional) The step size in whcih the value be increased by the spinner, this also determines the alowable decimal points
+    "required": true // (optional) whether this field is required or not "min": "1", // (optional) The minimum number this control accepts "max": "250", // (optional) The maximum number this control accepts "step": "0.01", // (optional) The step size in whcih the value be increased by the spinner, this also determines the allowable decimal points
     "disableSpinner": true // (optional) If the number spinner button should be hidden or not },
   "value": null // the initial value of this field